FreshConsulting/angular-cheatsheet/README.md

 # Angular Scaffolding

-This is a Angular scaffolding guide using latest Angular CLI with recommended options.
+This is an Angular scaffolding guide using latest Angular CLI with recommended options.
 My aim is to minimize Googling for setting up frequently desired features.

 ## Pre-requisite